jnutt367/jnutt367/README.md

 ### Hi there 👋
+I'm Jason!
+I am thrilled to be navigating the waters of Technology industry and I know that it is a long road that requires diligent dedicated, consistent work.
+Fortunately for me, as a former Marine and Recovered alcoholic, Hallelujah, I am blessed with a learned level of personal accountablilty and as a man of faith first, I am blessed to have empathy to see and help others when I notice them struggling.
+It is my great honor to be on this journey with all of you!!
+If I ever tell you I love you, I mean it.

 If you want to know more about me, please ask me...
 🔭 I’m currently working on ...#100daysofcode in the Python track.
 - 🌱 I’m currently learning ...Python and Unreal 4 Game engine